 We internally review by undertaking a Programme of Audits of Skills and Training Programme Suppliers which includes checks on learner eligibility (Payment Terms and Conditions Compliance Monitoring), learner experience (National Operations Quality Reviews) and learner feedback (National Operations Skills Investment Adviser participant interviews).
 SDS also co-ordinate a Complaints/Concern Portal on our corporate website for anyone to raise any issues.
-Additionally, we include contractual clauses which allow us to audit contractors which include rights to site visits.
+Additionally, we include contractual clauses which allow us to audit contractors which include rights to site visits for our National Training Programmes.